dogoncouch/siemstress/README.md

-  --exportrules FILE    set a JSON file to export rules --importhelpers FILE  set a JSON file to import helpers --exporthelpers FILE  set a JSON file to export helpers --table TABLE         set a helper/rule table to export
+  --exportrules FILE    set a JSON file to export rules --importhelpers FILE  set a JSON file to import helpers --exporthelpers FILE  set a JSON file to export helpers --table TABLE         set a table

 ```